-The Gateway National Recreation Area, in New York and New Jersey, encompasses a total area of 26,607 acres of land.
-The park is divided into three geographic units that span across the northern area of New Jersey (Sandy Hook Unit) and three New York City boroughs including Jamaica Bay Unit, Breezy Point Unit, and Staten Island Unit.
+The Gateway National Recreation Area is a sprawling 27,000 acres of pawsome recreational opportunities in New York and New Jersey.
+The park is divided into three geographic units that span across the northern area of New Jersey at the Sandy Hook Unit, as well as two New York City areas at the Jamaica Bay Unit and Staten Island Unit.
 The park can easily be accessed through public transportation or by private vehicle.

 Several distinct features in the Gateway National Recreation Area make this park special.
 Some of the more prominently attractive features include islands, marshes, beaches, and waters adjacent to the New York harbor area.
 Recreational activities include hiking, camping, bicycling, horseback riding, boating, swimming, fishing, and ranger-led programs.
 You can bring your dog to many areas of the Gateway National Recreation Area, so plan ahead to see which unit you'd like to visit.

 In the Jamaica Bay Unit, dogs are allowed at Fort Tilden, Breezy Point Tip and Jacob Riis Park between September 16th and March 14th.
 They are prohibited in these areas from March 15th to September 15th during piping plover season.
 Dogs are also not allowed in the Jamaica Bay Wildlife Refuge at anytime, or in the campgrounds at Floyd Bennett Field.

 The Staten Island Unit encompasses Miller Field, Fort Wadsworth and the Great Kills Park.
 Your dog is prohibited at any of the swimming beaches at Great Kills Park during the busy season from Memorial Day to Labor Day, but can enjoy the sun and sand the rest of the year.
 Your dog is also not allowed in the campgrounds at Camp Hudson inside Fort Wadsworth.